William Bonner

 Ebenezer was born on 22 December 1791.
 He was the son of Hugh McElroy and (?) (?).
 He married Sarah Ghormley on 13 April 1813.1 Ebenezer died on 31 March 1845.
 His body was interred at Greenfield, OH, at Old Greenfield Cemetery.1

-He resided in 1813.1 He resided at Ohio in 1813.1 He resided at three miles west of Paint Creek, Ohio, circa 1816.1 Ebenezer was a at First Presbyterian Church member at Greenfield, Highland Co., OH, in 1820.
+He resided at Ohio in 1813.1 He resided in 1813.1 He resided at three miles west of Paint Creek, Ohio, circa 1816.1 Ebenezer was a at First Presbyterian Church member at Greenfield, Highland Co., OH, in 1820.
 They were from Scotland and County Down, Ireland.

 Last Edited=30 Aug 1999